close

 Condensation Damp

-Condensation damp occurs as a direct result of poor or inadequate ventilation, and once the ventilation issue has been remedied, the condensation and mould should no longer appear.
+Condensation damp is the most common factor allowing domestic mould to grow.
+It usually occurs as a direct result of poor or inadequate ventilation allowing humidity levels to rise.
+Once the ventilation issue has been remedied, the condensation and mould should no longer appear.
 The usual first signs of condensation appear around the window frames as the excess moisture in the property is trying to escape.

 Dampness and mould are often found together but different form of damp can be a lot more severe than mould.
 Rising damp for example, will most probably need professional removal.
 You can read about the different forms of damp here.